jpverkamp/blog/content/programming/2013/2013-09-14-diffie-hellman-key-exchange.md

 ```

 If all goes well (and there's no reason to think that it wouldn't), both will have the same secret.
 From here, you can do anything you want with the secret.
-For example, we could use it for the seed in Racket's {{< wikipedia page="Pseudorandom number generator" text="random number generator" >}} and use that with a basic XOR encryption algorithm to talk {{< wikipedia page="XOR encryption" text="completely securely" >}}[^4] (`xor-encode/decode` are available in [dh-shared.rkt](https://github.com/jpverkamp/small-projects/blob/master/blog/dh/dh-shared.rkt)):
+For example, we could use it for the seed in Racket's [[wiki:Pseudorandom number generator|random number generator]]() and use that with a basic XOR encryption algorithm to talk [[wiki:XOR encryption|completely securely]]()[^4] (`xor-encode/decode` are available in [dh-shared.rkt](https://github.com/jpverkamp/small-projects/blob/master/blog/dh/dh-shared.rkt)):

 <h3>Client</h3>